michaelkornblum/soda-fountain/src/posts/hello-world.md

 ---
-title: is Light Table the next Atom?
+title: Is Light Table The New Atom?
 description: Review of the Light Table text editor
 author: Michael Kornblum
 category: foo
 date: 2014-11-13
-template: default.jade
+template: single.jade
 ---

 this is my first post